E-Commerce Business Provides Higher UPS Dividend Growth Potential

-I made my first investment in United Parcel Service (also known as UPS) in 2014.
-Why?
-Because I wanted to participate in the growing demand for package delivery.
+I made my first investment in United Parcel Service (UPS) in 2014 because of the growing UPS stock dividend.
+And also wanted to participate in the increased demand for package delivery.

-UPS uses more than 500 planes and 100,000 vehicles to deliver on average a million packages per day to residences and businesses around the world.
+UPS uses hundreds of planes and thousands of vehicles to deliver millions of packages per day.
+To both residences and businesses around the world.

-- LTL, freight forwarding, logistics services and retail stores – 18%
+- LTL, freight forwarding, logistics services, and retail stores

 What is an Economic Moat?